Ricardosan1980/ma-xml-5.0-german-old/README.md

 KlotziDotCom - Helps with the translation^^

-mnetwork - Helps with the translation^^
+metwork - Helps with the translation^^

 External Links
 MIUIAndroid (http://miuiandroid.com)